kurtisdmiller/personal-site/content/course/public-speaking/resources/presentation-topics.md

 - Paying College Athletes
 - Title IX
 - Lowering the Drinking Age
-  - Actually, anything to do with drinking (even “wine is good for you”).
-I’m tired of hearing about drinking.
+  - Actually, anything to do with drinking (even "wine is good for you").
+I'm tired of hearing about drinking.

 Things People Already Know They Should or Should Not Do
 -------------------------------------------------------